beeguy74/beeguy74/README.md

 - 👋 Hi, I’m Iaroslav
-- 👀 I’m interested in life
+- 👀 I’m interested in motorsport and snowboard
-- 🌱 I’m currently learning adaptive layout html
+- 🌱 I’m currently learning Cairo 🔴
 - 💞️ I’m looking to collaborate on blockchain apps
 - 📫 How to reach me [Telegram](https://t.me/beeguy)